MatthiasCartelDkt/forma-green/README.md

 Open the project with VScode or other IDE.
 You need to be in the FormaProject root.

-Type :
+In terminal :

-- yarn
+- yarn (for install the dependencies)
-- yarn start
+- yarn start (execute the start script)

-This will open the project at http://localhost:3000
+That will open the project at http://localhost:3000

 ## LOGIN